nathanvid/infinitemage-website/content/chapters/chapter_0212.md

 "Just how long must Miro...?"

 "Even now, Heaven's army is making full preparations for the final war.
 Perhaps it won't take too long.
-The Metagate that Shirone's party brought has coordinates recorded in it."
+The Metagate that your party brought has coordinates recorded in it."

 Shirone's mind went blank.